 When collecting your car, it can take a bit of time for the staff to fetch it – sometimes up to 20 minutes – so try to plan ahead if you can.
 For example, if you’re staying at the hotel, then you can call down to the valet kiosk from your room ahead of time, so your car will be ready when you are.

 Is There Free Parking Near Bellagio?

-To find out about other free parking on the Strip read: Where to Park For Free on The Las Vegas Strip (List & Map)
+To find out about more free parking areas on the Strip, read: Where to Park For Free on The Las Vegas Strip (List & Map)

 Bellagio is one of the more elegant and luxurious hotels in Las Vegas, and this is reflected in its parking rates.
-The parking cost is slightly higher than most other properties on and around the Strip, and only certain M Life members get parking for free.
+The parking cost is slightly higher than most other properties on and around the Strip, and only certain MGM Rewards members get parking for free.

-However, Planet Hollywood across the Strip offers free parking to all, meaning you can save your money for having fun instead of paying to park!
+However, both The Shops at Crystals and Tropicana offer free parking to all, meaning if you don’t mind a walk you can save your money for having fun instead of paying to park!

 Parking Rates at Other Las Vegas Hotels & Casinos